-You may be wondering, “what happens to term life insurance if you don’t die by the end of the term?”
-What happens if you outlive your term life insurance policy is that all the premiums you paid are kept by the insurance company and your coverage ends.
-For example, if your term ends on February 21, 2021 and you pass away February 24, 2021, your loved ones will not receive any death benefit because the policy ended.
+You may be wondering, “what happens to term life insurance if you outlive the term?”
+If you outlive your term life insurance policy, the premiums you paid are kept by the life insurance company, and your coverage ends unless you make arrangements in advance to convert or extend it if that option is available.
+For example, if your term ends on February 21, 2021, and you pass away on February 24, 2021, without doing anything to convert or extend your policy, your loved ones will not receive any death benefit because the policy ended.

 How to convert term life insurance to whole life insurance

-- Talk to your insurance company about what types of permanent life insurance is available and the conversion cost.
+- Talk to your insurance company about what types of permanent life insurance are available and the conversion cost.

 - Fill out a life insurance conversion application.

 - Choose the amount of life insurance you’d like in the conversion.